OntoUML/OntoUML/theory/identity.rst

 models.
 Will talk about these constraints when we present the stereotypes usage.
 For now, just keep in mind that: Some types have the characteristic of providing identity principles for their instances.
-They are stereotype as: «Kind», «Collective», «Quantity», «Relator», «Mode» and «Quantity».
+They are stereotype as: «:ref:`kind`», «:ref:`collective`», «:ref:`quantity`», «:ref:`relator`»,
+«:ref:`mode`» and «:ref:`quantity`».
 Here are some examples:

 .. container:: figure

    |Identity providers|

 Some other types don't provide identity principle for their instances, but they all share a common one.
-They are stereotyped as: «Subkind», «Role» and «Phase».
+They are stereotyped as: «:ref:`subkind`», «:ref:`role`» and «:ref:`phase`».
 Here are some examples:

 .. container:: figure

    |Inherited identity|

 Some other types don't provide identity and their instances follow different identity principles.
-They are stereotyped as: «RoleMixin», «Mixin» and «Category».
+They are stereotyped as: «:ref:`rolemixin`», «:ref:`mixin`» and «:ref:`category`».
 Here are some examples:

 .. container:: figure